BC Cowboy Hall of Fame

 Paul “Buck” Mammel was born in 1920 in Romania.
 The family immigrated to Canada in 1929 and settled in Alberta.
 In 1936 they moved to Sardis and became dairy farmers.
 In 1939 Buck left home and headed to Ashcroft for a job at the Ashcroft Ranch and then moved on to Williams Lake.
 His first cowboy job was at Chilco Ranch in 1939 and in 1940 he went to Alkali Lake Ranch.
 From 1941 to 1943 Paul was in the army but returned to Alkali Lake Ranch.
 Over the next couple of years he worked at various ranches including the Gang and Becher’s.
 Buck’s time on the rodeo circuit earned him the reputation as a good all-around cowboy.
 He rode in the Williams Lake Stampede in saddle bronc and in 1946 he won all-around cowboy at the Riske Creek Stampede.
 He also competed at the Calgary Stampede as an outrider for the Alkali Lake chuckwagon team.
 In the early 1950s Buck went to work in the logging industry to earn money for his own ranch.
 In 1959 he and Margaret purchased the Pioneer Ranch at Miocene and in 1969 they purchased the Poole Ranch at Rose Lake.
 In 1973 Buck and his wife sold the Pioneer Ranch known for a quality commercial Angus herd.
 They sired many grand champions at shows including 4-H. In semi-retirement Paul began purchasing steers in the spring and selling in the fall.
 He was offered a job by Canada Packers to be their head buyer in BC, and Douglas Lake Ranch offered him a position as head cowboss, all of which he turned down as he loved his life in the Cariboo.
 He was involved in the Rose Lake Miocene 4-H Club as well as the community.
 He was involved with the Cariboo Chilcotin Rodeo Association and sponsored best all-around cowboy.
 He was President of the Cariboo Cattlemen’s Association and a director for the BC Cattlemen’s Association and was a director of the Co-op Association.
 Buck died in 1996.
 He was known as a man who held the spirit and life of the cowboy.
 His word and handshake were his honour.

 Frank Langman Armes was born in Vancouver in 1908.
 His schooling was in bookkeeping and he planned on being a ship purser, but his father took him out of school at 15 to work on the J S Place Ranch that he had purchased in Dog Creek.
 A train ride landed him in Ashcroft at -30 and horse and sleigh took him the rest of the way.
 The next few years were spent learning to ride and work cattle.
-In 1931 he married Doreen Pollitt and they had three children; Gordon, Dorothy and Allan.
+In 1931 he married Doreen Pollitt and they had four children; Bob, Gordon, Dorothy and Allan.
 In 1936 Colonel Spencer asked Frank to manage the Meason Ranch at Little Dog Creek and the Gaspard Ranch in the Dog Creek Valley … this was the start of the Diamond S Ranch.
 One thousand head of cattle were purchased in Alberta and shipped to Mission where Frank and two other cowboys met them, shipped them by train to Ashcroft, then drove them to Little Dog Creek.
 Frank now had to develop more hay land and dams for irrigation all with horses.
 Their first tractor was purchased when the Ford 9N came out (1939) and soon they increased their cattle number to 3000 head.
 Frank improved the calf crop, brought in Hereford bulls from England and hired more cowboys to better manage the grazing.
 They added the 500 head Pigeon Ranch.
 In 1949, when the Colonel turned the management over to his daughter, Frank took a job as manager of the 2000 head Nicola Stock Farm until it was leased.
 At this point the family moved to Williams Lake and started Armes Brothers Agencies selling farm equipment and supplies.
 Frank had fond memories of his ranching days and spoke fondly of the First Nations people that were the majority of his work crew.
 He enjoyed a great journey with his bride of 70 years by his side.
 Frank passed away in 2002.

 Chilancoh Ranch – The Bayliff’s